 Children and the Criminal Law – Tips for Parents

 The human brain is undeveloped at birth.
 The developing brain is directly influenced by early environmental enrichment and social experiences.
 Experiences can change the brain throughout life, but experiences in the first three years of life organise the brain.
 The type of experiences an infant has is crucial.
 Experience wires the brain and ongoing repetition strengthens the wiring.

 The brain of the adolescent is remodelling from the child brain and transforming into the adult brain—a process that takes until at least 24 years of age in healthy development.
 The emotional part of the teen brain has more intense responses in day-to-day firing than that of an adult, because emotional regulation is still developing.
 Surges in neurotransmitters (dopamine) drive thrill-seeking behaviour in order to obtain rapid rewards.

 If trauma or chronic stress has occurred in a teen’s life, brain development is disrupted and delayed and often disorganised and unintegrated, but they are experiencing the same changes and remodelling as the healthy teen brain, only in chaos (Hoehn, 2013).

-In Queensland a person under 10 years is not criminally responsible at law for anything they do, or fail to do.
+In recognition of the above, in Queensland a child under 10 years is not criminally responsible at law for anything they do, or fail to do.
 Once a child turns 10, they are subject to the criminal justice system, and they can be charged with virtually any offence an adult can be charged with.
-There is some variation in the legal process in dealing with child offenders by way of recognition that children are still young and developing, and are vulnerable in a system dominated by adults.
+There is some variation in the legal process in dealing with child offenders by way of recognition that those under 18 are still young and developing, and are vulnerable in a system dominated by adults.

-The Department of Justice and Attorney-General carries the responsibility for youth justice policy and programs as well as the court system.
+The Department of Child Safety, Youth and Women has responsibility for youth and justice policy and programs.